-Benefit from income taxes relates to net changes in the deferred tax liability associated with our Warp Drive acquisition resulting from changes in the effective state tax rate and changes in our valuation allowance.
+Benefit from income taxes relates to net changes in the deferred tax liability associated with our acquisition of Warp Drive Bio, Inc. (Warp Drive) resulting from changes in the effective state tax rate and changes in our valuation allowance.

 Results of operations